 Each year, thousands of school children visit Hamsterley Forest to learn more about forests, the wildlife within them and to enjoy themselves in a truly natural and safe environment.

-Education providers who are experienced in leading groups in an outdoor setting, are available to book if required.
+OASES Northeast is the learning provider working out of Hamsterley Forest.
+With over 15 years experience of leading groups in an outdoor setting, they are available to book if required.
 Groups who intend to organise a self-led visit are still required to make contact with the ranger on site and complete a booking form.
 Please note, parking charges apply whether your group is self-led or led by paid leaders.

 Before you visit

-It is recommended that before you bring a group to visit the wood, you should organise a pre-visit so you know where to come and what to expect in terms of facilities etc. The ranger will be delighted to meet you on site and answer any questions you may have.
+It is recommended that before you bring a group to visit the wood, you should organise a pre-visit so you know where to come and what to expect in terms of facilities etc. The ranger will be delighted to meet you on site and answer any questions you may have regarding the facilities.

 The next step is to complete a booking form with your provider, which should detail meeting times and location, activities to be undertaken and highlight the responsibilities of the group leader and staff leading the activity.
 For self-led groups, booking forms are available by contacting the Forestry Commission ranger on site.